9 Approved MS Therapies You Should Know About

 Glatopa, a generic form of Copaxone, is a glatiramer acetate injection designed to treat patients with relapsing and remitting forms of multiple sclerosis (RRMS).
-Approved for this indication by the U.S. Food and Drug Administration (FDA), it is manufactured and marketed jointly by Momenta and Sandoz (a Novartis company).
-The formulation aims to reduce the intensity of flares or exacerbations in RRMS patients and to increase the time interval between relapses, so as to reduce disease progression.
+Approved for that indication by the U.S. Food and Drug Administration (FDA), it is manufactured and marketed jointly by Momenta and Sandoz (a Novartis company).
+The formulation aims to reduce the intensity of flares, or exacerbations in RRMS patients and to increase the time interval between relapses, so as to reduce disease progression.

 Lemtrada, manufactured by Genzyme (a Sanofi company), is a disease modifying therapy for people with relapsing-remitting forms of multiple sclerosis (RRMS).
 Biologically, it is a humanized monoclonal antibody aimed at specific receptors on the surface of immune cells to modulate immune responses.
 Although approved by the U.S. Food and Drug Administration (FDA), the agency recommends its use be restricted to RRMS patients who have had an inadequate response to two or more MS therapies.

 Peginterferon beta-1a, known by its brand name Plegridy, is an approved treatment for relapsing and remitting forms of multiple sclerosis (RRMS).
 The drug is a “pegylated” form of interferon beta-1a, meaning polyethylene glycol (PEG) attaches to interferon molecules so as to enable them to maintain biologic effects for longer periods of time, allowing for less frequent dosing.
 It is an injectable formulation, administered subcutaneously, once every two weeks.
 Biogen Idec is responsible for clinical development and marketing of the drug in the United States and the European Union.